McMorris Rodgers Leads Letter in Support of Critical Funding for Secure Rural Schools Program

 In 2010 she was appointed to the powerful House Energy and Commerce Committee – where almost half of all legislation pertaining to the economy must pass.
 She currently serves on the Health Subcommittee, where she plays an active role in advancing affordable, patient-centered health care reforms.
 As co-chair of the Rural Health Caucus, she advocates for better access to affordable and quality health care services in our rural communities, and recently supported the HEALTTH Act to increase Native Americans’ access to healthcare

-As a co-sponsor and vocal advocate of the 21st Century Cures Act, McMorris Rodgers played a key role in getting the bill passed in the House.
+As a co-sponsor, vocal advocate and part author of the 21st Century Cures Act, McMorris Rodgers played a key role in getting the bill passed in the House.
 The legislation funds the discovery, development, and delivery of life-saving cures, and includes provisions that specifically benefit the people of Eastern Washington, such as funding for better rural health programs and support for Washington State University’s research on bacteria resistance to antibiotics.
-The bill passed the House and the Senate in December 2016 and awaits the president’s signature.
+The bill was signed into law by President Obama in December 2016.

 McMorris Rodgers believes that restoring the people’s voice in Congress starts with ensuring taxpayer dollars are used efficiently and effectively.
 In March 2016, she introduced the Unauthorized Spending Accountability Act (USA Act), which requires greater scrutiny of federal spending by identifying government agencies and programs that are not authorized to receive funding and puts them on a path to sunset in three years unless Congress renews them.
 As McMorris Rodgers wrote in The Washington Post, “Every day, we hear Americans’ frustration about Washington’s seemingly unstoppable growth.
 For their sake, it’s time to force Congress to justify every taxpayer dollar it spends.”

-McMorris Rodgers is the co-chair of seven Congressional caucuses: Military Family, Down Syndrome, Lumber, Neuroscience, Hydropower, Northwest Energy, and the Rural Health Caucus.
+McMorris Rodgers is the co-chair of eight Congressional caucuses: Military Family, Down Syndrome, Lumber, Neuroscience, Hydropower, Northwest Energy, Rural Health Caucus, and the Mobility Air Forces Caucus.

 In January 2014, McMorris Rodgers delivered the Republican address following the State of the Union, in which she articulated a hopeful, bold Republican vision that will make life better for the American people.